How to Fix Noisy Vinyl Records | Static, Pops & Crackle Explained

 What you can do:

 Pops are tricky, sometimes they’re just dirt.
 Sometimes they’re battle scars.
-Clean first.
-Hope second.
+Always clean first, hope second.

 Crackle: The Low-Level Nuisance